Farhad Reza

 Farhad Reza (ফরহাদ রেজা; born 16 June 1986) is a Bangladeshi cricketer who made his One Day International (ODI) debut against Zimbabwe in July 2006 and is the first batsman from Bangladesh to score a half century on ODI debut.
 He is a right-handed middle order batsman and right arm fast-medium pace bowler and played domestic cricket for Rajshahi Division from 2004 until 2008.
-Initially Reza was not being picked for the national side by the selectors and Bashar insisted during the tournament that he could have used him.
-Finally he came to the squad after the injury of Tapash Baisya during the Super Eight stage.
+Initially, Reza was not being picked for the national side by the selectors and Bashar insisted during the tournament that he could have used him.
+Finally, he was picked after an injury to Tapash Baisya during the Super Eight stage.
 Reza retired from international and domestic cricket in September 2008, aged 22, to play in the Indian Cricket League (ICL).
 He represents the Dhaka Warriors, a team in the ICL made up solely of Bangladeshi players.

 Domestic career

 He was the leading wicket-taker in the 2018–19 Dhaka Premier Division Cricket League tournament, with 38 dismissals in 16 matches.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.